OpenFlutter/flutter_screenutil/README.md

     ScreenUtil.statusBarHeight  //Status bar height , Notch will be higher Unit px ScreenUtil.textScaleFactory //System font scaling factor

-    ScreenUtil().scaleWidth //The width is enlarged relative to the design draft ScreenUtil().scaleHeight //Height relative to the magnification of the design draft
+    ScreenUtil().scaleWidth //The ratio of font and width to the size of the design ScreenUtil().scaleHeight //The ratio of  height width to the size of the design

 ```